 8) So with a design I will never need an engineer or architect, correct?

 Wrong!!
-A designer can do structures and and certain retaining walls in only concept only.
+A designer can do items such as structures and certain retaining walls in only concept only.
 A contractor would then assume the liability for the structure in question which very well may need to be engineered... this would especially include items such at Pools, retaining walls of a certain height (depending on the county), decks, and larger overhead patio covers and anything tied architecturally into the main residence itself.
-Designers don't have the liability to do drainage, gas, or high voltage electric plans but can do lighting and irrigation schematics.
+Designers don't have the liability to do the schematics for drainage, gas, or high voltage electric plans - they can only indicate them on the design.
+Designers can however do lighting and irrigation schematics.

-9) I just got a few bids base on this design and one seems extremely cheap compared to the others...shouldn't I sign with that company?
+9) I just got a few bids based on this design and one seems extremely cheap compared to the others...shouldn't I sign with the cheater company?

 First of all be very careful and make sure that bid is as detailed as the other bids you have received.
 You don't want that money you think you are saving on this ambiguous bid to be made up with change orders during the process of the installation!
 Are things accounted for such as landscape fabric in your planting beds?
 Drainage for your yard?
 Amendments added to your poor soil?
 Do your due diligence and please go to the consumer page of the contractors board to ensure your contractor has a clean working record~ http://www.cslb.ca.gov/Consumers/ .

-10) Ok I know I am sick of paying that water bill for watering my lawn... are there any other benefits to getting rid of this fixture to my landscape for years now?
+10) Ok, I know I am sick of paying that water bill for watering my lawn... are there any other benefits to getting rid of this feature to my landscape?

 Absolutely!
-I never taken out a front yard lawn and haven't made it into the envy of the neighborhood with a gorgeous water saving planting plan.
-So save on your water bill (along with a very probably rebate from your water company!) and get some gorgeous curb appeal that will be low maintenance to boot!
+We can remove your front yard lawn and make it into the envy of the neighborhood with a gorgeous water saving planting plan.
+So save on your water bill (along with a very probably rebate from your water company or city!) and get some gorgeous curb appeal that will be low maintenance to boot!

 11) Do you have any contractors you can suggest for us to work with?